halilkabaca/NovarumImporter/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 JSON importer plugin for Wordpress.
-It helps you call any REST Api endpoint and import JSON response to wordpress.
+It helps calling any REST Api and importing JSON response to wordpress.
 It supports custom post types as well.

 == Description ==
 # NovarumImporter